Day Trading Terminology Every Trader MUST Understand

 Professional Day Trader: A professional day trader can informally be considered somebody who day trades for a living, but from a regulatory perspective, it refers to a trader who is licensed with either their Series 6, 7, 63, 65, or 66.
 Traders who are licensed pay higher fees for market data.
 That’s why when you open an account you have to tell them if you are a professional (licensed) trader.
 Day traders are not required to be licensed if they are trading their own money.

-Stock Market Hours: The market is open from 9:30am -4pm Monday –Friday.
+Stock Market Hours: The market is open from 9:30am -4pm EST Monday –Friday.
 There are holidays when the market is closed or closes at 1pm.
-Pre-market and Afterhours trading is available but liquidity is often very low because there aren’t a lot of buyers or sellers trading after hours.
+Pre-market and after-hours trading is available but liquidity is often very low because there aren’t a lot of buyers or sellers trading after hours.

 Bear or Bearish: This term refers to a weak market.
-This means traders thing the price of stocks or a specific stock will be going down.
-If they are Bearish, they may sell their bullish positions or even take short positions (see below)
+This means traders think the price of stocks or a specific stock will be going down.
+If they are bearish, they may sell their bullish positions or even take short positions (see below).

-Initial Public Offering (IPO): When a company does an IPO, they sell shares onto the open market.
-They will be selling a fixed number of shares onto the open market to raise money.
-This could be, for example, 10million shares.
-If those shares are priced at $10/share, they will raise $100mil from the IPO.
+Initial Public Offering (IPO): (see complete definition) When a company does an IPO, they sell a fixed number of shares onto the open market to raise money.
+This could be, for example, 10 million shares.
+If those shares are priced at $10/share, they will raise $100 mil from the IPO.
 This money gets invested into the company for future growth (building factories, strategic investments, etc).

-Float: Float refers to the number of outstanding shares available to trade.
-When the company did the initial IPO they released shares.
-That number is typically the float although there are 3 ways the number of shares can change.
+Float: (see complete definition) Float refers to the number of outstanding shares available to trade.
+When the company did the initial IPO, they released shares.
+That number is typically the float, although there are 3 ways the number of shares can change.
 The Float is equal to the supply level.
 Stocks with limited supply and high demand are the ones that move up or down the fastest.

 Share Buy Back: A Share Buyback program is when a company buys back shares that were sold during the IPO.
 By doing this they are reducing the number of shares available to trade and everyone holding shares of the company will see their shares increase in value.
 Share Buybacks will decrease the float.

 Stock Splits: Stock Splits can change the price of a stock.
 Apple did a 7:1 stock split.
 The $700 stock multiplied all shares x 7 to reduce the price of the stock to $100.
-The meant if you held 1000 shares at $700, you now owned 7000 at $100.
+This means if you held 1000 shares at $700, you now own 7000 at $100.
 This increased the float.
 Some companies will perform a REVERSE stock split.
 A 10:1 reverse stock split will take a stock trading at $1.00 and turn it into $10.00.
 If you were previously holding 1000 shares at $1.00, you would only be holding 100 shares at $10 after the split.

-Long Side Trading: When traders are “Long” a stock, they are buying shares.
-This means they have a “Long” position and expect the stock to go up.
+Long Side Trading: When traders are “long” a stock, they are buying shares.
+This means they have a “long” position and expect the stock to go up.
 These traders will profit when the stock moves up, or will lose money when the stock moves down.
-They also have a “Bullish” position.
-To exit a bullish or long side position a trader may “Scale Out” selling shares in small portions.
+They also have a “bullish” position.
+To exit a bullish or long side position, a trader may “scale out,” or sell their shares in small portions.

 Dollar Cost Averaging: Dollar Cost Averaging is a strategy many investors use, although it’s not used as much by day traders.
 This means that if every month you add $1000 of stock even though you were adding at various prices throughout the year, you will have a dollar cost average that helps balance out the big ups and big downs that may have been occurring when you were taking positions.

-Averaging Down or Averaging Up: This is essentially the same process as scaling, except that averaging own is something many trader do.
+Averaging Down or Averaging Up: This is essentially the same process as scaling, except that averaging down isn’t something many trader do.
 It’s generally not considered a smart trading style.
 Averaging down is when you buy a stock at 10, the price drops to 8.00, so you add more shares and bring your average cost down to 9.00.
-If you add 2x or even 3x the size t 8.00, you could bring your cost average down as low as 8.50.
-The risk is that you are adding to a position that you are already losing money on, and some traders say this is throwing good many at bad money.
+If you add 2x or even 3x the size to 8.00, you could bring your cost average down as low as 8.50.
+The risk is that you are adding to a position that you are already losing money on, and some traders say this is throwing good money at bad money.

-Short Side Trading: Traders who are” Short” a stock, are selling shares and creating a negative share balance.
+Short Side Trading: (see complete definition) Traders who are “short” a stock are short selling shares and creating a negative share balance.
 This means they will be holding -1000 shares.
 As soon as they sell the shares they turn a profit from the sale, BUT, they must buy back the shares.
 The shares have been borrowed from the broker to sell in advance, with the intention of buying the shares back in a short period of time.

 Days to Cover: Brokers will give traders who borrow shares a certain number of days to cover.
 This could be 7 days, 14 days, etc. By the end of this period if the trader has not covered their position, the broker can do it manually and will charge the trader a liquidation fee.